packit/packit.dev/content/posts/pull-from-upstream.md

 ## Few words in the end

 `pull_from_upstream` has just been implemented; therefore, we encourage you to help test it out and make it perfect!
+There are still some limitations (e.g. regarding upstreams, see [documentation](/docs/configuration#pull_from_upstream)), which we are trying to resolve as soon as possible.
-We believe this functionality could be beneficial for maintainers of Fedora packages and could even be integrated further.
+We believe this functionality
+could be beneficial for maintainers of Fedora packages and could even be integrated further.
 Any [suggestions](https://github.com/packit/packit-service/issues/new) and feedback are welcomed (see [contacts](https://packit.dev/#contact)).